ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

 is highly customizable.
 It might even be a little _too_ customizable, and that's where [ember-leaflet](https://github.com/miguelcobain/ember-leaflet) really shines: although it's SVG-based (read: not as fast), it provides more out-of-the-box abstractions at a higher level.

-That said, for the sake of brevity, let's just stick with ember-mapbox-gl.
+That said, for the sake of brevity, let's stick with ember-mapbox-gl.
 Once you become a mapping expert, you can make that call later.

 ### Shut up and play the hits